 There are haunted-house stories beyond numbering, most of them not very good (The Cellar, by Richard Laymon, is one example of the less successful breed).

-Then he goes on to discuss two excellent haunted house novels that make The Cellar seem like the piece of amateurish hackneyed pulp it truly is: The House Next Door and The Haunting of Hill House.
+Then he goes on to discuss two excellent haunted house novels that make The Cellar seem like the piece of inept hackneyed pulp it truly is: The House Next Door and The Haunting of Hill House.
 Respect.